 Hints and Tips (FAQs)

-Leftovers will keep for 3 or 4 days in the fridge in an airtight container.
+Leftovers can be kept for 3 or 4 days in the fridge in an airtight container.
 Reheat slowly on the stovetop just until everything is warmed through, trying not to overcook the shrimp.

 Here are some more great shrimp recipes from Sweet Daddy D.